chef-boneyard/chef-rfc/rfc030-maintenance-policy.md

 If a Maintainer, Lieutenant or Project Lead consistently fails to maintain their responsibilities or becomes disruptive, they can be removed by:

 * Issue a pull request removing them from the MAINTAINERS file
-* Receive an absolute majority of existing Lieutentants :+1:
+* Receive an absolute majority of existing Lieutenants :+1:
 * No veto from the current Project Lead

 OR